spryker/docker-php/README.md

 # Description

-Extends official PHP Docker images with extensions and tools to be able to run Spryker on.
+Extends official PHP Docker images with extensions and tools to be able to run Spryker.

 * Based on official PHP images
   * `Alpine 3.15`